Gerry1135/PartAngleDisplay/Output/PartAngleDisplay/README.md

 PartAngleDisplay
 ================

 This is a simple KSP plugin that allows you to surface attach parts at accurate angles.
+To install, simply copy the PartAngleDisplay folder from the zip file into the GameData folder in your KSP installation.

 Simply put, the plugin allows you to display a small window in the VAB/SPH that displays the orientation of the currently selected part as pitch, roll and yaw angles and it also allows you to enter increment values for the pitch, roll and yaw and to apply these to the selected part.